HosamUsf/Coder-Square/README.md

 ---
-# Codersquare
+# Coder square

-Codersquare is a social web app designed to ignite your learning journey through a curated collection of resources, shared and voted on by your fellow developers.
+Coder square is a social web app designed to ignite your learning journey through a curated collection of resources, shared and voted on by your fellow developers.
 Think Hackernews meets learning platform, empowering you to discover new tools, frameworks, and tutorials, all within a vibrant community.

 ![image](https://github.com/HosamUsf/Coder-Square/assets/57178026/e7972c48-d2c3-47cc-847f-4ae315190ae5)